User Guide

 - Edits the insurance at the specified

-.
+INDEX.
 The index refers to the index number shown in the displayed insurance list.
 The index must be a positive integer 1, 2, 3, … - At least one of the optional fields must be provided.

 - Existing values will be updated to the input values.